10 Rillington Place: Basis

+Casting

+Richard Attenborough, who played Christie in the film, spoke of his reluctance to accept the role: "I do not like playing the part, but I accepted it at once without seeing the script.
+I have never felt so totally involved in any part as this.
+It is a most devastating statement on capital punishment."
+Attenborough was offered the lead by Leslie Linder while preparing his film Young Winston.
+Attenborough wrote "It's difficult to describe Leslie Linder.
+As Johnny Redway's ex-partner, he was an agent, and he was also a restaurateur: at the same time he was an impresario, a film producer, a keep-fit fiend, and a man bursting with creative ideas."
+Attenborough was attracted by the role in part because there was a push to reintroduce the death penalty.
+John Hurt called his part as Tim Evans "the best role I'd done".

+Filming

-In 1954, the year after Christie's execution, Rillington Place in Notting Hill, west London, was renamed Ruston Close, but number 10 continued to be occupied.
-In 1958, a Mr. King moved into the flat the Christies had occupied.
-King is reported to have said he was often woken in the night sensing an oppressive, dark energy of a woman in the room; he bought incense in an attempt to cleanse number 10.
-In the 2016 documentary Being Beryl on the UK Blu-ray, actress Judy Geeson revealed that the family living at number 10 in 1970 were too afraid to move out temporarily in fear of not being allowed back, so exterior scenes and window shots were filmed at the nearby number 7.
-Only Richard Attenborough filmed inside no.10 (the scene where London police officers lift the manhole in the street and Christie is seen looking out of the bay window).
+Filming began May 1970.
+In the 2016 documentary Being Beryl on the Indicator Blu-ray release, actress Judy Geeson revealed that the family living at number 10 in 1970 were too afraid to move out temporarily in fear of not being allowed back, so exterior scenes and window shots were filmed at the nearby number 7.
+Only Attenborough filmed inside no.10 (the scene where London police officers lift the manhole in the street and Christie is seen looking out of the bay window).

 Interior sets were used at Shepperton Studios in London.
 The house and street were demolished shortly after the film was completed and the area redeveloped beyond all recognition.
-A small communal garden occupies a spot directly in front of the former number 10 location, whilst apartments built in the late 1970s cover its exact location.
-None of the roadways today follow what was Rillington Place.
+A small communal garden occupies a spot directly in front of the former number 10 location, whilst flats built in the late 1970s cover its exact location, (the apartments were built on where the kitchen, wash house and back garden of number 10 once stood).
+Residents living there have often reported problems with the electrics going wrong.

 Filming also took place in the village of Merthyr Vale, the real life hometown of Timothy Evans.
-The pub scenes were filmed at the Victoria Hotel on Burdett Road in east London.
-The pub was subsequently demolished as part of the redevelopment of the area in 1972–73.
+The pub scenes were filmed at the Victoria Hotel on Burdett Road in East London.
+The pub was subsequently demolished as part of the redevelopment of the area in 1972–1973.

-Richard Attenborough, who played Christie in the film, spoke of his reluctance to accept the role: "I do not like playing the part, but I accepted it at once without seeing the script.
-I have never felt so totally involved in any part as this.
-It is a most devastating statement on capital punishment."
-The film was produced by Leslie Linder and Martin Ransohoff.
 Hangman Albert Pierrepoint, who had hanged both Evans and Christie, served as an uncredited technical advisor on the film to ensure the authenticity of the hanging scene.
+Hitherto, judicial hangings had been portrayed as long, drawn-out procedures in which a tearful, repentant condemned man or woman would be slowly led to a gallows and invited to say their last words; now, for the first time, the public saw the reality in which a hanging was actually carried out in silence in a matter of a few seconds.